sodadata/docs/soda-spark/install-and-use.md

 ### Send results to Soda Cloud

 Use the following command to send Soda Spark scan results to Soda cloud.
+Use [Soda Cloud documentation]({% link soda-cloud/connect_to_cloud.md %}) to learn how to generage API keys to connect Soda Spark to Soda Cloud.

 ``` python
 >>> import os